Media transparency: Media bribery and corruption

-Corruption and Media Bribery are large concepts of interest when considering the importance of Media Transparency.
-The concept of Media Bribery emerged in response to claims of bias within the media.
+Corruption and media bribery are of interest when considering Media Transparency.
+The concept of media bribery emerged in response to claims of bias within the media.
 This lack of media transparency can be perceived as a form of corruption.
 Media transparency is a means to diminish unethical and illegal practices in the relationships between news sources and the media.
 Within a study conducted by the Government Information Quarterly it is stated that, "The focus on corruption as an economic issue has been part of an overall rise in global interest in transparency.
 Internationally, corruption has received great attention since 1990 due to fears of increasing opportunities for illicit activity due to globalization (Brown & Cloke, 2005)".
 There are many areas of concern when it comes to bribery and corruption, specifically law enforcement and government regulation.
 Corruption of the media and barriers to transparency can be captured through means of propaganda and misinformation.
 These can be actively be worked against through means of administrative reform, stricter watch and regulation of law enforcement, and through means of social change.